Aircraft Maintenance Task

-If you work or ever worked in the aircraft maintenance organization, a CAMO, Part 145 or Part M anywhere in the world the most often asked question you will hear everywhere is the question WHEN?
+If you work or ever worked in an aircraft maintenance organization, a CAMO, Part 145 or Part M anywhere in the world the most often asked question you will hear everywhere is the question WHEN?

-This “when” is always until the last moment linked to a task, an aircraft maintenance task that might sound “easy” in some particular cases can involve moving effort, equipment and personnel.
+This “when” is always until the last moment linked to a task, an aircraft maintenance task that might sound “easy” in some particular cases can involve moving effort, equipment, and personnel.

 For example: